caitlynbakery/theta_x_concept_one/README.md

 ## HTTP Package

-In order to use the HTTP package, I first needed to download it and import it at the top of my file.
+In order to use the http package, I first needed to download it and import it at the top of my file.
 All HTTP requests require a url.
 For example, this is the url for getting the info from the camera.

 ```
 var url = Uri.parse('http://192.168.1.1/osc/info');